 Forest Infrastructure

-This is an old version of the page Date published: 20 August, 2016 Date superseded: 21 June, 2017
+This is an old version of the page

+Date published: 21 June, 2017 Date superseded: 15 July, 2017

-To see recent changes to this guidance, check the bottom of this page.
+For recent changes to this guidance, please see the bottom of the page.

 Table of Contents

 Aim

 Grant support

 Application eligibility criteria

 Other eligibility criteria

 Associated permissions and approvals

 Supporting information

 Scoring criteria

 How to claim

 Technical guidance

 Recent changes

 Previous versions

 Download guidance

 Aim

-This option provides support for new access infrastructure that will bring small scale, undermanaged woodlands or inaccessible woodlands back into active management with the following aims:

-- to improve the economic value of forest and woodland through timber production

-- to increase the area of woodland in Scotland that is in sustainable management

-- to improve the environmental and social benefits of woodland

-This option is limited to woodlands of up to 50 hectares in size except in cases where low-level water crossings are being replaced.

-Grant support

-Grant support is available for a number of capital grant operations associated with new forest infrastructure.
-Grant claims for 2016 must be made by end of February 2017.
+This option has two distince aims.

+- 1. To provide support for new access infrastructure that will bring small scale, undermanaged or inaccessible existing woodlands back into active management so as to: - improve the economic value of forest and woodland through timber production - increase the area of woodland in Scotland that is in sustainable management - improve the environmental and social benefits of woodland Under this aim, this option is limited to existing woodlands of up to 50 hectares in size except in cases where low-level water crossings are being replaced.
+2. To provide support for new access infrastructure to new woodlands as part of the Sheep and Trees initiative.
+This initiative is aimed at raising awareness of the many opportunities woodland can bring to land managers.
+This option, as part of the Sheep and Trees grant package, is only available for upland livestock farmers when creating between 10ha and 50ha of productive conifer woodland.
+Grant support Grant support is available for a number of capital grant operations associated with new forest infrastructure.
+1. Existing woodland The capital grant operations available are:

+Capital grant operation Payment rate

+Construction of Forest Road £25.80 per linear metre

+Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre

+Construction of Bell-mouth Junction £32.40 per square metre

+Replacement of low level water crossings tbc

+2. Sheep and Trees

 The capital grant operations available are:

-Capital grant operation Payment rate Construction of Forest Road £25.80 per linear metre Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Construction of Bell-mouth Junction £32.40 per square metre Replacement of low level water crossings tbc Application eligibility criteria Your application and proposed work must comply with the UK Forestry Standard.
-You must conclude any relevant requirements suce as EIA or prior norification before making your submission to the application round - see Associated permissions and approvals section below.
-Land ownership You must own or lease the land.